HiPPOs šŸ¦›, Mambas šŸ, and other creatures

 DSS

-DSS shows that one can match S4’s level of performance by using a diagonal state matrix (i.e. dropping the low-rank correction).
+DSS34 shows that one can match S4’s level of performance by using a diagonal state matrix (i.e. dropping the low-rank correction).
 This massively simplifies the computation and makes its implementation much straight forward.

 34 Diagonal State Spaces paper (March 2022)